About Our Town

-Zionsville is home to seventeen parks and facilities with over 400 acres of parkland and 20+ parks, Zionsville has more parkland per capita than nearly any other town its size in Indiana.
-Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, several sport fields and courts, picnic areas, fitness and nature trails, as well as a golf course.
-Zion Nature Center is an environmental education facility located in Zionsville.
+Zionsville has more than 500 acres of parkland and 20+ parks, Zionsville has more parkland per capita than nearly any other town its size in Indiana.
+Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, several sport fields and courts, picnic areas, nature trails, as well as a golf course.
+Zionsville Nature Center is an environmental education facility located in Zionsville.

 The town has two privately maintained recreation facilities: Lions Park, located immediately adjacent to the village center, hosts many annual festivals and the Azionaqua Swim Club, enjoyed by hundreds of local families.